tsawyer/dvm-project-notes/README.md

 The folks on Discord and GitHub have nothing to do with what I have posted here and they don't support it.

 # DVMHost Install
+Do all this as root or with sudo.
  - Grab the tarball, install the binaries and example configs:
 ```
 cd ~